dyne/zenswarm-devops/README.md

 General
-  help             Display this help. inventory        update and show list of active nodes regions          list available regions ssh-keygen       generate a dedicated ssh keypair here
+  help             Display this help. regions          list available regions ssh-keygen       generate a dedicated ssh keypair here ssh-cleanup      clean all fingerprints from known hosts

 Node lifecycle
-  all-up           create 11 active nodes, one for each linode region all-down         destroy all active nodes one-up           create one active node in REGION (eu-west is default) one-down         destroy one active node in REGION (eu-west is default)
+  list             list running nodes (list-ips for IPv4 only) all-up           create 11 active nodes, one for each linode region teardown         destroy all active nodes one-up           create 1 active node in REGION (eu-central is default)

-Node operations
+Image operations
+  image-init       setup golden image development on linode image-build      build the zenswarm golden image on linode image-delete     delete the zenswarm golden image on linode

+App management
-  install          install the zencode api server on all available nodes deploy           install the zencode api server on all available nodes ssh              log into a node in REGION via ssh (eu-west is default) uptime           show uptime of all running nodes
+  deploy           deploy the zencode contracts on all available nodes announce         announce all nodes to the tracker endpoint ssh              log into a node in REGION via ssh (eu-central is default) uptime           show uptime of all running nodes reboot           reboot all running nodes
 ```

 ## Quick Start

-1. `make one-up` will summon a single swarm development server
+1. `make image-init` will configure packer to build a zenswarm image
-2. `make image` will build the restroom backend on the server
+2. `make image-build` will build a zenswarm golden image on linode
-3. Create a new image labeled `zenswarm` based on this server
+3. `make one-up` will summon a single test node (default eu-central)
+4. `make ssh` to ssh into a single node (default eu-central)
+4. `make teardown` will destroy all nodes running
-4. `make all-up` will summon the swarm servers
+5. `make all-up` will summon a swarm of nodes in different regions
-5. Plase your zencode contracts in a file called install.zip
+6. Place your zencode contracts in roles/install.zip
-3. `make deploy` will deploy the zencode contracts on all servers
+7. `make deploy` will deploy the zencode contracts on all servers
+8. `make uptime` will show the uptime and memory of all servers

 Zencode contracts can be uploaded in the form of a .ZIP file as
 provided by [Apiroom](https://apiroom.net).

 ## Swarm Management

-Use `make inventory` to have a list of active nodes and `make ssh` to
+Use `make list` to have a list of active nodes and `make ssh` to
 login into one of them individually, would there be some debugging
 need.